Abdulkader-Safi/NotePad-S-Plus/README.md

 2. Written in Python
 3. Uses Tkinter lib

-Notepad mini project built by me to add to my portfolio
+Notepad mini project built it open source you can check the code and change it your needs

 ### Follow Me
 > Instagram : https://www.instagram.com/abdulkader.safi/